-You can also make this road shorter by driving from Chora Sfakion all the way up to Anopolis, leave your car in this village, and then slowly walk down to Loutro.
+You can also make this road shorter by driving from Chora Sfakion up to Anopolis, leaving your car in this village, and then slowly walking down to Loutro.

 There are dozens of small waterfront hotels in Loutro, I’ve chosen to review here only the ones I’ve visited.
 But there are many more to check on Booking.com.

 - A little gem hidden behind the hotels on the waterfront in Loutro, Villa Niki is a great favorite place to stay in the village.